xwmario/Warez/Extensions & Scripts.md

 ## Browser Script Engines (needed to run the Browser Scripts)
-- [Tapermonkey](https://tampermonkey.net/) - Tampermonkey is the most popular userscript manager, with over 10 million users
+- [Greasemonkey](https://www.greasespot.net/) - Greasemonkey is a Firefox extension that allows you to customize the way webpages look and function.
-- [Violentmonkey](https://violentmonkey.github.io/) - An open source userscript manager.
+- [Violentmonkey](https://violentmonkey.github.io/) - An open source userscript manager for Chrome, Firefox, Opera etc.

 ## Userscripts